NAACP demands everybody in viral pepper spray video be ‘held accountable’

 The NAACP addressed the media just before 9:30 a.m. on Thursday.

 “We want true accountability when it comes to the safety of all citizens, particularly people of color because we are the ones that seem to be on the blunt end of all this abuse and police brutality,” said NAACP Fort Lauderdale/Broward County President Marsha Ellison.
-“There is no room for deputies such as those who abuse these children, not in BSO or any other organization.”
+“There is no room for deputies such as those who abuse these children, not in BSO or any other organization.
+What accountability looks like is [BSO Sheriff Gregory Tony] making sure that the discipline goes much farther than a paid vacation and on to termination, which what we believe is in order.”

 Rolle’s mother was overcome with emotion as she spoke at the podium.